12 Reasons Why Pothos Leaves are Turning Yellow & How to Solve Them

 9. Water Quality

-Consistently watering Pothos with too cold water will cause plant shock in this tropical plant and lead to reduced growth, yellowing leaves and eventual death of the plant.
-Pothos are sensitive to salts and chemicals dissolved in water and will respond with brown leaf tips, yellowing and death of the plant.
+Consistently watering Pothos with too cold water will cause cold shock to this tropical plant leading to reduced growth, yellowing leaves and eventual death of the plant.
+Pothos are sensitive to salts and other chemicals dissolved in water to which it will respond with brown leaf tips and edges, yellowing and plant death.

 How to fix it

-Occasionally, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
+Occasionally, flush out excess salts from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

 If the plant becomes pot-bound the roots fill up the pot and there is very little soil to hold water when the plant is watered.
 This implies that there is too little soil for the plant to take up to the leaves for photosynthesis.
 Therefore the plant cannot make enough food for growth and the leaves begin to turn yellow.